 We account for share-based payments using the fair value method.
 For employees and directors, the fair value of the award is measured on the grant date.
-For non-employees, fair value is generally measured based on the fair value of the services provided or the fair value of the common stock on the measurement date, whichever is more readily determinable and re-measured on interim financial reporting dates until the service is complete.
+For non-employees, fair value is generally measured based on the fair value of the services provided or the fair value of the common stock on the measurement date, whichever is more readily determinable and re-measured at the end of each financial reporting period until the service is complete.
 We have historically granted stock options at exercise prices no less than the fair market value as determined by the board of directors, with input from management.